Network Codes for Real-Time Applications: Related Work

-Sorour \ea~have an extensive line of work investigating instantly decodable codes \cite{idnc-isit09, idnc-icc10, idnc-globecom10, idnc-icc11, idnc-pimrc11, idnc-isit12}, focusing on minimizing the completion delay.
+Sorour \ea~have an extensive line of work investigating instantly decodable codes \cite{idnc-isit09, idnc-icc10, idnc-globecom10, idnc-icc11, idnc-pimrc11, idnc-isit12, idnc-netcod13}, focusing on minimizing the completion delay.
 They introduced the term Instantly Decodable Network Coding (IDNC) that we adopt in this work.
-They propose a construction of IDNC graphs based on feedback from the users in \cite{idnc-isit09} and then introduce a transmission scheme based on graph partitioning.
+In \cite{idnc-isit09}, they proposed a construction of IDNC graphs based on feedback from the users and then introduced a transmission scheme based on graph partitioning.
 We consider the same construction of IDNC graphs as in \cite{idnc-isit09}.
-Based on a stochastic shortest path formulation, the authors in \cite{idnc-icc10} propose a heuristic algorithm to minimize the completion delay.
-In \cite{idnc-globecom10}, they introduced the notion of {\em generalized} IDNC problem, which does not require the transmitted code to be decodable by all users, as in the {\em strict} version studied previously \cite{idnc-netcod08, idnc-isit09, idnc-icc10}.
+Based on a stochastic shortest path formulation, they proposed a heuristic algorithm to minimize the completion delay \cite{idnc-icc10}.
+In \cite{idnc-globecom10}, they introduced the notion of {\em generalized} IDNC problem, which does not require the transmitted code to be decodable by all users, as opposed to the {\em strict} version studied previously \cite{idnc-netcod08, idnc-isit09, idnc-icc10}.
 Real-Time IDNC considers the generalized version.
-Furthermore, in \cite{idnc-globecom10}, they relate finding an optimal IDNC code to the maximum clique problem in IDNC graphs and suggests that it is NP-Hard; however, no explicit reduction was provided.
-In \cite{idnc-icc11} and \cite{idnc-pimrc11} the authors extend \cite{idnc-icc10} to cope with limited or lossy feedback and in \cite{idnc-isit12}, to use multicast instead of broadcast.
+Furthermore, in \cite{idnc-globecom10}, they related finding an optimal IDNC code to the Maximum Clique problem in IDNC graphs and suggested that it is NP-Hard; however, no explicit reduction was provided.
+In \cite{idnc-icc11} and \cite{idnc-pimrc11}, they extended \cite{idnc-icc10} to cope with limited or lossy feedback.
+In \cite{idnc-isit12}, they considered the case of multicast instead of broadcast, and in \cite{idnc-netcod13}, the case where users could buffer coded packets in addition to plain packets was investigated.

-Li \ea~\cite{idnc-jsac11} use IDNC for video streaming and show that, for independent channels and sufficiently large video file, their schemes are asymptotically throughput-optimal subject to hard deadline constraints when there are {\em no more than three users}.
-In contrast, we consider an arbitrary number of users and we provide the optimal single transmission.
+Li \ea~\cite{idnc-jsac11} adopted IDNC for video streaming and showed that, for independent channels and sufficiently large video file, their proposed IDNC schemes are asymptotically throughput-optimal subject to hard deadline constraints when there are {\em no more than three users}.
+In contrast, we consider an arbitrary number of users, and we provide the optimal single transmission.